Skip to content

 is extended to the offset of the first if necessary.

-Each part is processed independently.
+Each part is processed independently, so you must collapse parts

 Parameters